Read me

 A cavernous space.
 Sound-proofed walls.
 And in the center, a DRUM SET.
 Seated at it, in a sweat-marked white T, eyes zeroed on his single-stroke roll, is ANDREW NEIMAN.
 He’s 19, slight, honors-student-skinny — except for his arms, which have been built from years and years of drumming.

 AVOIDING THE MEDIOCRITY.
 In actual terms, toward the beginning of the Whiplash story, Andrew Neiman has already come a long way.
 From the son of a middle-class teacher to the student of the most recognized music school in the United States.
-A brief glimpse of an old home video shows a child Andrew already absorbed by a passion for playing drums.
-The greatest majority of his peers in age would be satisfied with such an accomplishment (passing into Shaffer Conservatory), a chance for them to get a job as a musician in some half-empty New York bar.
+A brief glimpse of an old home video shows a child, Andrew, already absorbed by a passion for playing drums.
+The great majority of his peers in age would be satisfied with such an accomplishment (passing into Shaffer Conservatory), a chance for them to get a job as a musician in some half-empty New York bar.
 At the same time, a prestigious Shaffer Conservatory is not a goal in itself for Andrew but only a tool similar to his drumsticks, a starting point in his journey to greatness.
 Jumping a little bit ahead toward Andrew’s father, it is reasonable to say that Mr. Neiman has never been a role model for his son.
-Andrew never says it openly but he in some way disregards his father: a middle-aged divorced man (or widower), who has neither become a writer nor made something bigger than his life as a teacher.
+Andrew never says it openly, but he in some way disregards his father: a middle-aged divorced man (or widower), who has neither become a writer nor made something bigger than his life as a teacher.
 Mr. Neiman’s brightest moments in life are infrequent family dinners with the family of his brother and going to the cinema with Andrew.
-Jim Neiman is slightly recognizable even in their middle-class environment: he is an ‘average man’, a mediocre model, Andrew himself never wants to become.
+Jim Neiman is slightly recognizable even in their middle-class environment: he is an ‘average man’, a mediocre model, and Andrew himself never wants to become.

 Regardless of all his ambitions for greatness since early childhood, at the beginning of the story, Andrew Neiman is a vulnerable character, mostly unconfident in all regarding contact with other people.
 At this point, he has not yet drawn a dividing line between himself and the surrounding people, whom he perceives as a distraction toward greatness.
-On some level, Andrew keeps a balance in his life between studying music and his dream on the one hand and a kind of a ‘normal life’ on the other.
+On some level, Andrew keeps a balance in his life between studying music and his dream on the one hand and a kind of ‘normal life’ on the other.
 While he has no peers to call friends, the protagonist spends time with his father: they frequently visit the cinema and from time to time have dinner together.
 He leaves his comfort zone and establishes probably the first relationship with a girl in his nineteen years of life.
-At this point in time, Andrew’s ambitions in music have not yet absorbed all his thoughts to be established as the only meaningful direction.
-Throughout the whole movie until the climax scene, Andrew would be depicted in semi-shadow.
+At this point, Andrew’s ambitions in music have not yet absorbed all his thoughts to be established as the only meaningful direction.
+Throughout the whole movie until the climax scene, Andrew is depicted in semi-shadow.
 He admits to Nicole that it is generally difficult for him to make eye contact with other people.
-Even his movements, posture, clothing, and facial expression: all served as an indicator of low self-esteem.
+Even his movements, posture, clothing, and facial expression all served as an indicator of low self-esteem.

-One may assume that jazz has always been only a means for Andrew to break through mediocrity but he is indeed in love with music.
+One may assume that jazz has always been only a means for Andrew to break through mediocrity, but he is indeed in love with music.
 Although the becoming of Andrew Neiman as a drummer is left beyond the story (except for some commentaries and old video footage), it is important to say that jazz cultivates such determination.
-In Andrew’s worldview, in contrast to the other music genre, jazz relies on superordinary individualities, virtuosos of their craft, lonely geniuses, and Charlie Parkers who are abandoned by society but rewarded in a small world of jazz.
-In strong contrast with his peers, Andrew passed into Shaffer not to find himself: he has made this choice years ago and in this sense, he is far more dedicated to music and building his career, than his classmates at Shaffer Conservatory or Nicole in building her life, or his father Jim.
+In Andrew’s worldview, in contrast to the other music genres, jazz relies on superordinary individualities, virtuosos of their craft, lonely geniuses, and Charlie Parkers who are abandoned by society but rewarded in a small world of jazz.
+In strong contrast with his peers, Andrew passed into Shaffer not to find himself: he made this choice years ago, and in this sense, he is far more dedicated to music and building his career than his classmates at Shaffer Conservatory or Nicole in building her life, or his father Jim.
 As the story goes on, such a determination will play a cruel joke on Andrew once he draws a red line between himself and the people around him.

 He’s laughed off-stage.
 Cries himself to sleep that night.
 But the next morning, what does he do?
 He practices.
 And practices and practices.

-Apart from an emotional desolation, which Andrew has probably experienced for the larger half of his life, now he goes through anxiety, fear, and trauma that are only intensified under Fletcher’s mentorship.
+Apart from an emotional desolation, which Andrew has probably experienced for the latter half of his life, now he goes through anxiety, fear, and trauma that are only intensified under Fletcher’s mentorship.
 The Whiplash movie explains the correlation between dedication and physical pain.
-As I have already mentioned above, the blood on his fingers (he plays so harshly that uses ice water to soften pain) serves as a powerful visual symbol.
-Academically, the amount of sweat on Andrew’s face and blood on his fingers does not directly correlate with his level of mastery in playing drums but these symbols metaphorize his commitment to his craft.
-As the story develops, we could see multiple close-up shots of the protagonist who literally overbears physical pain.
+As I have already mentioned above, the blood on his fingers (he plays so harshly that he uses ice water to soften pain) serves as a powerful visual symbol.
+Academically, the amount of sweat on Andrew’s face and blood on his fingers does not directly correlate with his level of mastery in playing drums, but these symbols metaphorize his commitment to his craft.
+As the story develops, we can see multiple close-up shots of the protagonist who literally overcomes physical pain.
 All those types of pain for Andrew serve as his guiding stars in becoming ‘great’ or even the ‘greatest’.
 The movie goes so far that a musical instrument, which serves as joy and delight to millions of people, a non-committal hobby, gives Andrew Neiman both physical and mental suffering.
 It is revealing to recall the scene when Andrew, in his pursuit to be the greatest and retrieve his drumsticks, gets in a car accident.
 His face, now beyond the fingertips, is covered with blood as well, yet this obstacle does not stop the protagonist.
-In a wider sense, he disregards his own safety and other people in order to become a better drummer.
+In a wider sense, he disregards his safety and other people to become a better drummer.

 A year later he goes back to Reno, and he plays the best motherfucking solo the world had ever heard.

 While entering into Andrew’s life, Fletcher in some way takes the father role, a mentor such as Jim Neiman has never been.
-The point here is not in the virtues of the two men but in Andrew’s need for an authority figure, who can make him great.
+The point here is not in the virtues of the two men but in Andrew’s need for an authority figure who can make him great.
 Jim takes Andrew in his arms and says that he is the most important thing in his entire life.
 Terence Fletcher throws a chair into Andrew’s head, shouts at him, distresses the kid, credits him with second-rate playing, and even disrespectfully mentions Andrew’s family.
-Forasmuch as Andrew believes that only going through pain, sweat and blood can make him the greatest, a pursuit for Fletcher’s approval becomes a moving force in his life, thus diminishing and devaluating the love of the father.
-In one of the scenes, Andrew skips Jim’s call not to stop practicing playing drums.
+Forasmuch as Andrew believes that only going through pain, sweat, and blood can make him the greatest, a pursuit for Fletcher’s approval becomes a moving force in his life, thus diminishing and devaluing the love of the father.
+In one of the scenes, Andrew skips Jim’s call to stop practicing playing drums.
 This shift of the mentor comes to a dramatic climax when we see Jim Neiman’s face in the final scene: he understands that he has lost his son.
-Moments after we see a smile on Fletcher’s face, his minute-long approval of the apprentice.
+Moments after, we see a smile on Fletcher’s face, his minute-long approval of the apprentice.
 In contrast to his former balancing between the father’s worldview of ‘normal’ foreseeable life and the ambitions of becoming a professional musician, Andrew now drifts toward an alternative mentor, who can bring the kid to the edge.

 While getting into the Whiplash character analysis, it comes as no surprise that a family dinner scene is a vital source of understanding.
-Andrew’s aunt and uncle in fact set little value on their nephew’s credentials and gains.
+Andrew’s aunt and uncle set little value on their nephew’s credentials and gains.
 They interrupt Andrew’s story and constantly shift the focus of attention toward their sons, Andrew’s cousins.
-There is nothing surprising in such an attitude, yet Neiman painfully takes such offense.
-As Andrew literally sheds blood and sweat on his way to becoming the greatest musician, it is frustrating to him that other people care a little about his success, do not support or at least do not understand the importance of his ambitions.
-The climax of the scene comes with no lauding of the cousins’ virtues, but with critical comments toward Andrew’s idols in music.
+Nothing is surprising in such an attitude, yet Neiman painfully takes such offense.
+As Andrew literally sheds blood and sweat on his way to becoming the greatest musician, it is frustrating to him that other people care a little about his success, do not support, or at least do not understand the importance of his ambitions.
+The climax of the scene comes with no lauding of the cousins’ virtues but with critical comments toward Andrew’s idols in music.
 We should give proper respect to the adults in their moderate reaction toward Andrew’s open aggression.
 On the other hand, he sees the people at the table as not more than mediocrities and obstacles he has to overcome on his way to success.

 UNCLE FRANK : You got a lot of friends, Andy?